How are disabled trikes helpful for those living with Parkinson's and MS?

 - Do you feel supported, and stable?

-At Jorvik, we offer a range of tricycles from manual to electric-powered tricycles to suit everyone, depending upon ability and needs.
+At Jorvik, we offer a range of electric tricycles to suit everyone, depending upon ability and needs.
 To accompany, browse our accessories page where you’ll find self-levelling pedals with toe clips, a supportive saddle with a backrest, a safety helmet available in a multitude of colours, and much more.

 We support MS Society and Parkinson’s UK by donating money to help fund vital research to help in the search for cures and provide support to those who need it the most.